 After knowing some common viruses that may infect your Mac, you must be even more curious about how to protect your Mac from viruses.
 Here, we provide you with a few ways to secure your Mac.

 Keeping your Mac updated to the latest macOS is possibly the simplest way to protect your Mac from viruses.
 Because every time Apple releases a new version of macOS, it patches some security vulnerabilities.
 Moreover, it helps you remove virus from Mac.
 For your information, the latest macOS is macOS 13 Ventura.

 Since we use browsers every day, it's advisable to keep our browsers up to date.
 Except Safari, Firefox, Chrome, and other web browsers need to be updated manually.
 Often, these updates include some security features that are designed to protect your Mac from viruses.

 Make sure your Mac's firewall is turned on

-The truth is, when Apple already considered this "how do I protect my Mac from viruses" question when designing their computers.
-So, every Mac is equipped with Apple built-in firewall.
+The truth is that Apple already considered this "how do I protect my Mac from viruses" question when designing their computers.
+So, every Mac is equipped with an Apple built-in firewall.
 To enable the firewall on Mac, follow these steps:

 - Go to System Preferences > Security & Privacy > Firewall.